NinhLuong/basecode_riverpod_rewards_app/README.md

 ### Architecture

 This project adheres to **Clean Architecture** principles, ensuring separation of concerns and testability.
-It uses the **BLoC (Business Logic Component)** pattern for state management, promoting a clear distinction between business logic and UI.
+It uses **Riverpod** for state management, promoting a clear distinction between business logic and UI.
 Features are organized into independent modules, each following the layered architecture (Data, Domain, Presentation).

 ### Code Style